Russian destroyer Kazanets: Design and description

 Kazanets normally displaced 580 t and 732 t at full load.
 She measured 73.18 m long overall with a beam of 7.21 m, and a draft of 3.35 m.
 The ships were propelled by two 4-cylinder vertical triple-expansion steam engines, each driving one propeller shaft using steam from four Normand boilers.
 The turbines were designed to produce a total of 6000 ihp for an intended maximum speed of 25 kn.
 During Kazanetss sea trials, she reached 25.6 kn from 6491 ihp.
 Her crew numbered 90 officers and men.

 The main armament of the Ukraina class consisted of two 50-caliber 75 mm guns, one gun each at the forecastle and stern.
 Their secondary armament included four 57 mm guns positioned on the main deck amidships, two guns on each broadside.
 All of the guns were fitted with gun shields.
 Ukraina was equipped with three 380 mm torpedo tubes in two rotating mounts.
 The twin-tube mount was located between the middle and rear funnels while the single mount was between the aft superstructure and the rear funnel.

 In 1909–1910 the ships were rearmed with a pair of 102 mm Pattern 1911 Obukhov guns that replaced the 75 mm guns.
 All of the 57 mm guns were removed.

 Construction and career

 Kazanets was laid down in 1904 by Lange & Sohn at their shipyard in Riga, Governorate of Livonia, and launched on 28 April 1905.
 She was completed on 3 May 1906.

+Kazanets sank on 28th October 1916, while escorting the transport ship Habarovsk, together with the destroyer Ukraina, going from Hari strait to Tallinn.
+At 11.45 am, near Osmussaar, the German submarine UC-27 torpedoed Kazanets in the middle of the ship on the starboard side.
+Kazanets broke in half and sank, of the 79 crew members, 45 died and 34 survived.

+The wreck of the Kazanets is located southeast of Osmusaare.
+The wreck was first discovered in 1993.
+Its at a depth of 44-46 meters, broken in half and partially buried in mud.